bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.10.8 [Beta]
+    - At locomotive startup, the last-known direction is now re-transmitted to the locomotive
+    - The date each locomotive was last run is now tracked

 * v1.10.7 [9/30/23]
     - Improvements to the locomotive selector window
         - Added a tooltip depicting the current key mapping(s) to each locomotive tile